-Don't store new data as it overwrites the certain sectors of the flash drive that contain the deleted files.
+Don't save any new data over the drive as it overwrites certain sectors of the flash drive that contain the deleted files.

-Don't try to repair bad sectors of the flash drive as it can destroy data stored on them and decrease or even completely eliminate the chances of file recovery.
+Don't try to repair bad sectors of the flash drive as it can destroy data stored on them and even completely eliminate the chances of file recovery.

 Getting your files accidentally deleted from your flash drive can be really annoying.
-Fortunately, it's very easy to recover deleted files from flash drive (without/with software).
-It is recommended that you first try iMyFone AnyRecover to recover your deleted files as it has a recovery rate of up to 98% and can save you a lot of time and hassle.
+Fortunately, there are easy ways to recover deleted files from flash drive with/without software.
+It is recommended that you try AnyRecover to recover your deleted files if you want a high recovery rate, it can also save you a lot of time and hassle.

 By Simon Marcus , to External Device Recovery